 When it comes to web aesthetics, photographs serve as visual cues that give an additional layer of meaning to the text and other web elements.
 For one, these help visitors understand technical instructions.
 These help in eliciting emotions, as well, which may drive visitors to accomplish what you need them to do.
 Whilst photographs are an important element of a website, hiring a professional photographer can be pricey.
-For this reason, many website owners resort to stock photography.
+For this reason, many website owners in Australia resort to stock photography.

 Stock photography, however, has established a tarnished reputation.
-Some web design purists say that using stock photos is one reliable way to render your website generic, but this problem only occurs if you don’t use stock photos with creativity.
+Some web design purists say that using stock photos is one reliable way to render your website generic, but this problem only occurs if you don’t use stock images with creativity.

 Do away with Overused Pictures